TheOtherRolesAU/TheOtherRoles/README.md

 # Changelog
 <details>
   <summary>Click to show the Changelog</summary>

+**Version 2.6.3**
+- Changed the role limits options to allow for minimum and maximum bounds
+- Changed the role assignment to be more random when assigning roles (previously assigned the neutral roles before assigning the crewmate roles)

 **Version 2.6.2**
 - The Other Roles now supports the new Among Us version **2021.5.10s**